FrMnJ/TapTalk/README.md

-kubectl delete -f taptalk-ingress.yaml kubectl delete -f taptalk-censor-deployment.yaml kubectl delete -f taptalk-censor-hpa.yaml
+kubectl delete -f taptalk-ingress.yaml kubectl delete -f taptalk-censor-deployment.yaml kubectl delete -f taptalk-censor-hpa.yaml kubectl delete -f chat-service-hpa.yaml kubectl delete -f taptalk-web-hpa.yaml
 ```

 ## Notes

+- Both `chat-service` and `taptalk-web` deployments now include resource requests and limits for CPU and memory.
+- Horizontal Pod Autoscalers (HPA) are configured for both services.
+See `chat-service-hpa.yaml` and `taptalk-web-hpa.yaml` in the `tap-talk-k8s` directory.
 - Ensure that the `taptalk-ingress.yaml` file is configured correctly for your environment.

 ## Contributing